LukeGrahamLandry/franca/devlog.md

 oh its the deduplicating by jit_addr in emit_relocatable_constant so when its less than 8 bytes and stored inline, its deduplicating by stack slot, and the one compiled by llvm happened to use stack space such that they were at the same place for both constants and it deduplicated them. a bit alarming that it wasn't a problem for months but anyway we're back to reproducible builds of the compiler so thats good for morale.

+oh hey i even noticed this problem before (macro_in_const_cloned test) `// TODO: this doesn't work on llvm, presumably because bake value does the wrong thing? : FUCKED -- Jul 10`

 the new backend still doesn't fully work, the occasional crashes were unrelated apparently, but at least now we know its not a confusing miscompliation that only surfaces after multiple iterations, just a normal friendly miscompilation.